Our Primary program follows The National Curriculum of England. These are the areas we explore, using a Montessori approach:

 - Design and Technology

-After they have built their basic personality and character in the first six years of life, around the seventh year of the child is feels the urge to go beyond the world he can see and touch, and to reach the stars, to travel across continents and through time.
-Some call this stage of childhood the period of “pure mind”, a time when the intellectual appetite is insatiable and there is a great love for huge pieces of job!
+During the first six years of life, children build their basic personality and character, however, at around the age of seven, children begin to go beyond the tangible world, and begin to reach for the stars, to travel across continents and through time.
+Some call this stage of childhood the period of “pure mind”, a time when the intellectual appetite is insatiable and there is an increased desire to work!

-This second plane of development is a period of relative stability and flexibility compared to the period that preceded childhood and the adolescence that will come after it.
-In the first six years we see the development of the child as an individual within a community setting that is mediated by adults and actively prepared.
-Over the next six years, from 6 to 12 years, child development remains focused on developing himself as a complete individual, but the difference is that now is strongly attracted towards understanding agreements, rules and standards that guide the operation of the different communities of which it is part.
-They want to know the society around them.
+This second stage of development is a period of relative stability and flexibility, in comparison to the previous period of development, and, of course, the period of adolescence that will follow.
+In the first six years, child development is on a more individual basis, usually within a community setting, mediated and prepared for, by adults.
+Over the next six years, from 6 to 12 years, child development remains focused on developing as a complete individual, howevernow, children are strongly attracted towards understanding agreements, rules and standards of the world around them and the different communities to which they belong.
+They begin to be more interested in society.

-With regard to the physical changes that mark the transition from infancy (0-6 years) to childhood (6-12 years): baby teeth fall out, the limbs are extended, soft hair becomes harder and the immune system is strengthened.
+With regards to the physical changes that mark the transition from infancy (0-6 years) to childhood (6-12 years): milk teeth fall out, the limbs are extended, soft hair becomes harder, and the immune system is strengthened.

 This video is a good example of work in a Montessori Primary classroom: